← Back to Insights

 Scale of the Returns Market

-Amazon's European return rate is estimated at 10–15% of total orders, generating enormous volumes of resaleable inventory annually.
-Zalando with over 50 million active European customers generates comparable returns volumes.
+Amazon's European return rate is estimated at 10-15% of total orders, generating enormous volumes of resaleable inventory every year.
+Zalando, with over 50 million active European customers, generates comparable returns volumes.
+For stock buyers this is one of the fastest-growing and most consistent sources of branded inventory in the market.

-Key advantage of returns stock: Unlike end-of-season lots, marketplace returns are available throughout the year — not tied to seasonal sell-down cycles.
-This makes them attractive for operators seeking supply consistency without seasonal inventory risk.
+Key advantage of returns stock: Unlike end-of-season lots, marketplace returns are available throughout the year, not tied to seasonal sell-down cycles.
+That makes them attractive for operators who need supply consistency without carrying seasonal inventory risk.

 Due Diligence Before Buying Stock

-• Request a detailed product manifest before purchase — brand, SKU, size distribution, quantities per item
+• Request a detailed product manifest before purchase: brand, SKU, size distribution, and quantities per item.

-• Verify brand authenticity — counterfeit risk is real in liquidation channels
+• Verify brand authenticity.
+Counterfeit risk is real in liquidation and closeout channels.

-• Calculate landed costs including shipping, duties and storage before comparing to retail margin
+• Calculate landed cost including shipping, duties, and storage before comparing to retail margin.

-• Claims of 'guaranteed branded content' without documentation
+• Claims of "guaranteed branded content" without any documentation.

-• Prices significantly below market — may indicate counterfeit or misrepresented goods
+• Prices far below market, which can indicate counterfeit or misrepresented goods.

-You operate in a price-sensitive market, you have expertise to sell graded lots, and you want supply diversity and margin flexibility that grade variety provides.
+You operate in a price-sensitive market, you have the expertise to sell graded lots, and you want the supply diversity and margin flexibility that grade variety provides.
+Secondhand rewards operators who understand grading and can turn a mixed bale into sorted, priced stock for their own customers.

 Frequently Asked Questions